MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

     -  **Treat recommended labeling as automatic**.
 Set to **On**.

     - **Configure repositories**.
 Ensure that there is at least one repository defined.

-        > [!TIP]
-        > If you've added additional repositories to your content scan job after having scanned your network in [Add risky repositories to a content scan job](#add-risky-repositories-to-a-content-scan-job),  you can select to see them listed here now.

     - **Enforce**.
 Set to **On**